A GAN-Based Framework for Generating STFT Spectrograms of Rare Acoustic Events in Structural Health Monitoring: Introduction

 Conventional SHM methods, notably visual inspection, remain mainly manual, expensive, and ineffective for detecting internal or subtle structural damage at early stages.
 In addition, advanced sensor-based methods often produce complex and noisy data, which complicates manual analysis and limits timely decision making \cite{saleem_instant_2021, webb_analysis_2017}.
 In tackling these challenges, recent attention has turned toward automated processing techniques utilizing Machine Learning (ML) and Deep Learning (DL), which can efficiently interpret large datasets and directly identify structural anomalies from raw data \cite{farhadi_acoustic_2024, zinno_artificial_2022}.
 Convolutional Neural Networks (CNNs), for instance, have been widely applied to analyze vibration signals, indicating their efficiency in detecting structural anomalies \cite{zhou_ambient_2025, duran_novel_2025, parziale_explainability_2024}.
 Similar approaches have been applied to detect damage in mechanical and structural components \cite{wang_bearing_2025, guo_towards_2024, azad_hybrid_2024}.

 In recent studies \cite{farhadi_acoustic_2024, farhadi_automated_2024, farhadi_prestressing_2024}, the authors investigated the downstream task of sound event detection for classifying damage events, with particular focus on prestressing wire breakage—a critical yet rare and extremely short-lived occurrence in SHM.
-A comprehensive benchmarking of several deep learning models, including modified pre-trained models and a customized model (AcousticNet), confirmed the superior performance of STFT-based representations compared to other time-frequency representations.
+A comprehensive benchmarking of several deep learning models, including modified pre-trained models and a customized model (AcousticNet), confirmed the superior performance of Short-time Fourier Transform (STFT)-based representations compared to other time-frequency representations.
 Nevertheless, these studies also underscored persistent challenges: severe data scarcity and class imbalance, both of which hindered model generalization and robustness.
 Conventional augmentation strategies such as MixUp were explored as partial remedies, but their inherent limitations became clear.
 In particular, MixUp generates synthetic samples by linear interpolation, often producing unrealistic or ambiguous signals, especially for transient anomalies of very short duration.
 Consequently, such techniques proved insufficient to address the constraints posed by small, imbalanced, and noisy SHM datasets.
-This gap motivated the present work: the development of a generative augmentation framework capable of producing scalable and realistic synthetic data to enrich underrepresented classes.
+This gap motivated the present work: the development of a generative framework for synthesizing realistic STFT representations of underrepresented event classes.

 To address these challenges, the present study proposes a customized generative model designed to end-to-end synthesize realistic single-channel STFT spectrograms of bridge monitoring events.
 The model is based on the Wasserstein GAN with Gradient Penalty (WGAN-GP) architecture to ensure stable training and high-quality generation.
 Training is performed in an event-separated but unsupervised manner, meaning that although each GAN is trained on a specific event type (e.g., wire breakage or traffic), no class labels or downstream classifiers are involved.
 This setup enables the model to learn the spectral structure of each event class independently, enriching the dataset for rare classes without relying on manual annotation.